mnie-fallback/MNie.github.io/_posts/2019-09-23-branchDeleter.md

 In every project which I worked, I encounter the same problem.
 After some time there were a lot of branches on the origin.
 That causes a not necessary use of space and problems when searching for the right branch.
 Because of that, I decided to write a utility tool which would fix that issue.

-The main purpose of the application was to delete regularly all branches from all projects, all repositories in our AzureDevops space.
+The main purpose of the application was to delete regularly all branches from all projects and repositories in our AzureDevops space.
 Those branches have to meet the following requirements to be deleted:
 - a branch should be older than 1 month;
 - a branch should not have any open pull requests;
 - the branch name is not equal to test, nor beta, nor release.